How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 What are you doing to get better at Fortnite?
 Let me know in the comments below.

 If you’ve appreciated the content, please consider using code: YourWellnessNerd in the Fortnite item store.
+If you do, we will receive a small fee, at no added expense to you.

 Alternatively, head to over to the Your Wellness Nerd Community Forum to discuss how things are going!